Lynda Bird Views Hollywood Hip Set

 Elvis with Col. Tom Parker, Lynda Bird Johnson and George Hamilton.

 Miss Johnson toured MGM studios and a movie set and saw behind the scenes of show business Friday.
 On "The Man From Shenandoah" set she met Robert Horton, who introduced Miss Johnson to his horse.
 She also met Elvis Presley.

 She charmed Hollywood´s glamor group Friday night at a party in her honor at Hamilton´s mansion.

 She greeted such stars as Lucille Ball, Hugh O´Brian, Edward G. Robinson, Greer Garson, Elke Sommer, Arlene Dahl and Edgar Bergen.

 Eddie Fisher sang: "On one happy day, I´ll make Lynda mine."

 Miss Johnson is scheduled to return to Austin, Tex., Sunday.
 She will resume her studies at the University of Texas on Monday.

 Copyright: Milwaukee Journal, March 19, 1966

-Below: Scenes from Spinout filmed the same day.
+"Beach Shack" scene from the movie Spinout filmed the same day.